--Distributing Home and School Connections parent resources at elementary schools.

--Providing scheduled parent training opportunities at all Title I Schools.
+-Provide digital parent resources for elementary, middle and high school aged students. -Providing scheduled parent training opportunities at all Title I Schools.

-I. Describe how it will educate teachers, specialized instructional support personnel, principals, and other school leaders, and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school.
+K. Describe how it will educate teachers, specialized instructional support personnel, principals, and other school leaders, and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school.